SergeMerzliakov/weblog-parser/README.md

 ### Building the project

 A gradlew wrapper is deployed inside the repository and will download all relevant dependencies.
+There is NO need to have gradle installed locally.

-To build and run all unit tests
+To build and run all unit tests:

     gradlew build

-To just run the unit tests
+To just run the unit tests:

     gradlew test

-## Execution
+## The Task

 The unit tests inside the **org.weblog.LogProcessorTest** classes highlight the basic statistics